 Violent events that threaten well-being, such as what one might expect in combat or from natural disasters, confront individuals at the limits of their capabilities.
-These events can sometimes evoke a catastrophic response.
-That response often contributes to PTSD.
+These events can sometimes evoke a catastrophic response.13 That response often contributes to PTS.

 Emotional and Psychological Reactions

 Trauma also produces profound emotional and psychological reactions.
 A traumatic event may trigger painful experiences from the past.
-Often, soldiers suffering with PTSD succumb to reexperiencing the originating trauma through trigger events such as a sight, a smell, or a sound.
+Often, servicemembers suffering with PTSD succumb to re-experiencing the originating trauma through trigger events such as a sight, a smell, or a sound.
 These events provoke vivid memories and result in retraumatization.

 Spiritual Aspects of Trauma